-If there are sectional valves and it is practical to do so, they should be used so that the area in which the hydrant system installation is inoperative is kept to a minimum.
+Where provided, sectional valves should be used if practicable to keep to a minimum the area in which the hydrant system installation is inoperative.

-Great care shall be taken to ensure that sectional valves are reopened after work is completed.
+Great care shall be taken to ensure that sectional valves are reopened after completion of work.

-9.2.11.3 Blanking pieces
+9.2.11.3 Blanking pieces or 'frying pans'

-Blanking pieces ('frying pans') inserted between the flanges of a pipe joint can be used to temporarily isolate sections of a hydrant system installation.
+Blanking pieces or frying pans inserted between the flanges of a pipe joint may be used to temporarily isolate sections of a hydrant system installation.

-The contractor shall maintain a written record of the use of all blanking pieces, and this record shall be available for inspection by an HSC and the building owner.
+The contractor shall maintain a written record of the use of all frying pans, and this record shall be available for inspection by an HSC and the building owner.

-Blanking pieces shall either be cut from a single piece of sheet steel or have a welded handle.
+Frying pans shall be cut from a single piece of sheet steel or the handle shall be welded.
 The handle shall:

-- (a) Project at least 300 mm from the edge of the piece; - (b) Be painted with fluorescent paint; - (c) Be stamped and painted with an identification number; - (d) Be drilled and, when used in a concealed space, be connected with a coloured tag of sufficient length to be clearly visible from the occupied area of the building.
+- (a) Project at least 300 mm from the edge of the pan; - (b) Be painted with fluorescent paint; - (c) Be stamped and painted with an identification number; and - (d) Be drilled and, when used in a concealed space, be connected with a coloured tag of sufficient length to be clearly visible from the occupied area of the building.